 In the Pocket

 We are heading into a storm cycle that may bring several chances for powder over the next week.
 I’m all for a white Easter!
 If you are out skiing this morning, I would stick to the groomed slopes and hug the edges near the trees for perspective.
-The groomers offer the most consistent snow and the skies are definitely brighter on Lower Mountain.
-While skiing in the clouds can be a magical and surreal experience, if that’s not your thing, head to the runs off the Gondola, Thunderhead and Christie lifts for better visibility.
+The groomers offer the most consistent snow and the skies are definitely brighter on lower Mountain.
+Skiing in the clouds can be a magical and surreal experience, but if that’s not your thing, head to the runs off the gondola, Thunderhead and Christie lifts for better visibility.

-I started out on Rudi’s and decided to try Storm Peak Face.
-Last night’s dusting made for nice turns, and I recommend runs like Cyclone and Storm Peak, and Buddy’s that faced away from the sun this weekend.
+I started out on Rudi’s and decided to try Storm Peak face.
+Last night’s dusting made for nice turns, and I recommend runs like Cyclone, Storm Peak and Buddy’s that faced away from the sun this weekend.
 If the snow starts to accumulate, the runs will only improve today.
 You will feel the base this morning, and as temperatures warm the slopes, you’ll find softer turns later in the day.
 Tonight is also the last one for night skiing.
 If the snow keeps up, evening turns through soft corduroy may be the best of the day!

 There’s a lot to look forward to in the ‘Boat this week with another free concert on Saturday, and Easter festivities on Sunday.